UW-GAC/analysis_pipeline/README.md

 	7. `pca_corr.R`
 	8. `pca_corr_plots.R`

-	The LD pruning step is run if the argument `--ld_pruning` is provided; otherwise, use a GDS file with a subset of pruned variants, or set `variant_include_file` to a pre-existing set of pruned variants (such as those from running `ld_pruning.py` above).
+	The LD pruning step is run if the argument `--ld_pruning` is provided; otherwise, use a GDS file with a subset of pruned variants, or set `variant_include_file` to a pre-existing set of pruned variants.

     config parameter | default value | description
     --- | --- | ---
     `out_prefix` | | Prefix for files created by this script.
-    `gds_file` | | GDS file with all chromosomes.
-Recommended to use a subset of variants.
+    `gds_file` | | GDS file with only LD pruned variants, all chromosomes.
 	`full_gds_file` | | GDS file with all variants.
 Include a space to insert chromosome.
 	`king_file` | | RData or GDS file with kinship coefficients created by `king.py`.
 Used for ancestry divergence, and optionally for kinship if `kinship_file` is not specified.
 	`kinship_file` | `NA` | File containing kinship matrix to use for defining the unrelated sample set.
 Multiple formats are accepted, including GDS or RData from `king.py` or `pcrelate.py`, or an RData file containing a Matrix object.